Performance of WebAssembly runtimes in 2026

 Most runs completed cleanly, but not all of them.

-The Node 22.3.0 password-hashing failures were not fixed by increasing Node’s JavaScript heap or stack settings.
+Node 22.3.0 originally failed pwhash_argon2i, pwhash_argon2id, and pwhash_scrypt in the baseline, lime1, and lime1+simd128 builds.
+The failures weren’t fixed by increasing Node’s JavaScript heap or stack settings.
 They were fixed by giving the Wasm modules an explicit maximum linear memory.
-With the baseline build, a 1024-page maximum, or 64 MiB, made pwhash_argon2i, pwhash_argon2id, and pwhash_scrypt complete. pwhash_scrypt failed with 512 pages and segfaulted again at 1536 pages and above, so this appears to be a V8 memory-mode threshold rather than a simple “more memory is better” setting.
+With the baseline build, a 1024-page maximum, or 64 MiB, made pwhash_argon2i, pwhash_argon2id, and pwhash_scrypt complete.
+But pwhash_scrypt failed with 512 pages and segfaulted again at 1536 pages and above, so this appears to be a V8 memory-mode threshold rather than a simple “more memory is better” setting.

 Those failures were excluded from the aggregate.
 So were benchmark rows with a zero reported median.